xcp-ng/xcp-ng-org/docs/upgrade.md

 `$ touch /var/preserve/safe2upgrade`

-> Check that you are using GPT partitioning and not MBR and doublecheck that you don't have any VDI attach to your local SR. Any remaining VDI will be removed.
+> Check that you are using GPT partitioning and not MBR and double check that you don't have any VDI attach to your local SR. Any remaining VDI will be removed.

 Then, you can follow the standard migration procedure describe before.